Student Teaching Responsibilities

 - Standard 1.10.
 The educator shall be of good moral character and be worthy to instruct or supervise the youth of this state.

 - Standard 1.11.
-The educator shall not intentionally or knowingly misrepresent his or her employment history, criminal history, and/or disciplinary record when applying for subsequent employment.
+The educator shall not intentionally, knowingly, or recklessly misrepresent his or her employment history, criminal history, and/or disciplinary record when applying for subsequent employment.

 - Standard 1.12.
-The educator shall refrain from the illegal use or distribution of controlled substances and/or abuse of prescription drugs and toxic inhalants.
+The educator shall refrain from the illegal use, abuse, or distribution of controlled substances, prescription drugs, and toxic inhalants.

 - Standard 1.13.
-The educator shall not consume alcoholic beverages on school property or during school activities when students are present.
+The educator shall not be under the influence of alcohol or consume alcoholic beverages on school property or during school activities when students are present.

 - Ethical Conduct Toward Professional Colleagues.